Code-Institute-Submissions/monanorremo-pace-posters_SeptResub/README.md

 - The site is based on the Boutique Ado Code Institute tutorial project.
 - The blog is based on tutorial from Youtube Codemy.com https://www.youtube.com/watch?v=B40bteAMM\_M
+- The contact page is based on tutorial from Youtube Codemy.com https://youtu.be/w4ilq6Zk-08

 **Images**